charmquark/zeal.d/README.md

 	enum resources = [ "things" ];

 And that's it!
-Your _ThingsController_ will be automatically instantiated and the actions it defines are routed in the appropriate RESTful manner.
-For example, a request like _GET /things_ would be routed to _ThingsController().index()_.
+Your _ThingsController_ will be automatically instantiated and the actions it defines are routed in the appropriate RESTful manner due to mysterious elven magic.
+For example, a request like _GET /things_ would be routed to _ThingsController.index_.

 Stylesheets
 -----------

-Zeal pulls in the _sass-vibe_ module, and as such lets you define stylesheets as [Sass](http://sass-lang.com/) scripts.
-The template includes the file _assets/styles/application.scss_.
+Zeal pulls in the _sass-vibe_ module, and as such lets you define stylesheets as [SCSS](http://sass-lang.com/) scripts.
+The template includes the file _assets/styles/application.scss_ to get you started.

 Future Directions
 -----------------